hdShang/arxiv-daily/docs/cs-CV/2025-06-06/papers/250606218v1-stsbench-a-spatio-temporal-scenario-benchmark-for-multi-modal-large-.md

 ---
 layout: default
-title: STSBench: A Spatio-temporal Scenario Benchmark for Multi-modal Large Language Models in Autonomous Driving
+title: "STSBench: A Spatio-temporal Scenario Benchmark for Multi-modal Large Language Models in Autonomous Driving"
 ---

 # STSBench: A Spatio-temporal Scenario Benchmark for Multi-modal Large Language Models in Autonomous Driving